manticoresoftware/docker/README.md

 ### Creating SQL dumps

-The simplest way to ensure this is to use `docker exec` and run the tool from the same container.
+`manticore-backup` creates a physical backup.
+If you prefer a logical backup, you can use `mysqldump` in the container.
+For that use `docker exec` to log in to the container and run the tool.
 Here's an example:

 ```bash
 docker exec some-mysql sh -c 'exec mysqldump' > /some/path/on/your/host/dump.sql